RinHizakura/ebpf-strace/README.md

 A tiny tool to trace syscalls by eBPF

-> WARNING: It could only be run on x86_64 architecture currently
+> WARNING: Currently, the tool can only be run on x86_64.
+Besides,
+> only a few syscalls's arguments can be traced.

 ## Usage

 These dependencies are required to build ebpf-strace.

 ```
-$ apt install clang llvm libelf1 libelf-dev zlib1g-dev
+$ sudo apt install clang llvm libelf1 libelf-dev zlib1g-dev
 ```

 You will also need `bpftool` for the generating of `vmlinux.h`.